firesmoker/DiabloSouls/README.md

 I now have a prototype that the player moves very good, enemies move pretty good. the player attacks the enemies and the enemies attack in melee.

 Things that are very missing:
+	No player health indication
+	No enemy health indication
 	Pathfinding is non existent for both player and enemies Sound is not good and responsive
 	Enemy highlight makes them transparent and the highlight is not clear enough.
 I want outline.